taosdata/TDengine/docs/en/12-taos-sql/14-stream.md

 CREATE STREAM streams1 IGNORE EXPIRED 1 WATERMARK 100s INTO streamt1 AS SELECT _wstart, count(*), avg(voltage) from meters PARTITION BY tbname COUNT_WINDOW(10);
 ```

 IN PARTITION clause, 'tbname', representing each subtable name of source supertable, is given alias 'tname'.
 And 'tname' is used in SUBTABLE clause.
-In SUBTABLE clause, each auto created subtable will concat 'new-' and source subtable name as their name(Starting from 3.2.3.0, in order to avoid the expression in subtable being unable to distinguish between different subtables, add '_groupId' to the end of subtable name).
+In SUBTABLE clause, each auto created subtable will concat 'new-' and source subtable name as their name(Starting from 3.2.3.0, in order to avoid the expression in subtable being unable to distinguish between different subtables, add '_stableName_groupId' to the end of subtable name).

 If the output length exceeds the limitation of TDengine(192), the name will be truncated.
 If the generated name is occupied by some other table, the creation and writing of the new subtable will be failed.